Carson Wentz chokes, Jalen Hurts dominates in Eagles revenge game

 They had a lot to cheer against, too.
 When Wentz led the Commanders onto the field, Eagles fans booing Wentz drowned out Commanders fans cheering him.
 Surreal, indeed.

-The principles barely interacted.
+The principals barely interacted.
 Hurts wasn’t a game captain, so he didn’t attend the coin flip, where Wentz shook hands with old friends Brandon Graham, Fletcher Cox, and Jason Kelce, which he called “surreal.”
 He exchanged jerseys with Kelce after the game.
-He exchanged a brief postgame handshake with Hurts.
+He exhanged a postgame embrace with Hurts.

 It lacked warmth.